mitmedialab/GDPR-Hack-Day/README.md

 > * Reuben Binns, Oxford University (From London)
 > * Paolo Missier, University of Newcastle (From London)

 NOTE: Participants are invited to bring a brown bag lunch to this session.
-Lunch options are available at and nearby the MIT Media Lab to bring to this brown-bag lunch session.
+Lunch options are available at and nearby the MIT Media Lab

 --------------------